BeFiveINFO/befive-dealer-ginjirou/readme.md

 #### Sound
 - Kurage Kosho: distributes public domain sounds which you can use for absolutely free as long as you do not violate laws by using them.
-- The voices used in this game are all properties of BeFive.
+- The voices used in this game are all properties of Shu Miyao.
 In the free open source version, the voices have been removed.
 - Sound tracks used for the live demo are not included in this open source code.
 The sound tracks are sold at audio stock websites.
    - [Japanese Enka Music Loop 0:37](https://123rf.com/audio_78635422_an-abstract-music-loop-imitating-japanese-enka-music.html)
    - [Japanese Cherry Blossom Song 0:14](https://www.pond5.com/stock-music/82165331/sakura.html)